 - Does the intensity make sense?

-As I said a few times before, there are no real rules for creating the structure of a novel.
+As I said a few times before, there are no real rules for creating a novel structure.
 With experience, you will develop your own style, and you will start dreaming this stuff up.
 But until then, I suggest looking into some standard structures that have been working for a very long time.
 I’m talking about the 3-Act structure and the general graph of intensity.

 I won’t go too much into the details about why they are important (you can read yourself about the Three Act Structure and the Story Intensity Diagram).
 Still, this Excel tool uses those as a basis for analysis.